Circa Owner Offering Canadians At Par Pricing with US Dollar at 3 Hotels

 Optimism or concern?

-Las Vegas’ difficulty attracting customers has already created issues for workers in Sin City, a portion of whom were laid off or given fewer hours because of the decline in tourism.
-Casinos like The Golden State replaced live dealers with electronic gaming machines and an entirely virtual gaming floor.
+Las Vegas’ difficulty attracting customers has already created issues for workers, a portion of whom were laid off or given fewer hours because of the decline in tourism.
+Casinos like The Golden Gate replaced live dealers with electronic gaming machines and an entirely virtual gaming floor.

-Despite the troubling signs, the LVCVA said there was reason for optimism in 2026, with the Las Vegas Grand Prix and FIFA World Cup headlining major sports events that will occur locally.
+While tourism might be down, the LVCVA said there was reason for optimism in 2026, with the Las Vegas Grand Prix and major sports events that will occur locally.

 Industry experts have argued that growing Vegas’ attractions aside from gambling, which now only accounts for about one-fourth of the area’s revenue, is crucial to ensuring its sustainability.